 2. Ensure that the disciplinary sanctions described in paragraph (A) (5) of this section are consistently enforced.

-The results of Wilkes University's biennial review are available online, or by requesting a hard copy from the Office of Student Affairs, Passan Hall, 267 South Franklin St., Wilkes-Barre, PA 18766, Telephone: (570) 408-4101.
+The results of Wilkes University's biennial review, are available to view online, or by requesting a hard copy from the Office of Student Affairs, Passan Hall, 267 South Franklin St., Wilkes-Barre, PA 18766, Telephone: (570) 408-4101.